 What Does Sarah Mean in Hebrew?
 Unveiling the Rich History and Significance of a Timeless Name

 Sarah, a name that resonates with elegance, grace, and strength, has traversed cultures and centuries, leaving an indelible mark on history.
 But beyond its beautiful sound, the name "Sarah" carries a profound meaning deeply rooted in the Hebrew language and tradition.
-This article delves into the etymology, historical context, and enduring significance of the name Sarah, exploring its nuances and uncovering the layers of meaning that make it a truly special and timeless choice.
+This article walks through the etymology, historical context, and enduring significance of the name Sarah, exploring its nuances and uncovering the layers of meaning that make it a truly special and timeless choice.

 Introduction: A Name That Echoes Through Time